ThinkEQ/assembly-solutions-ltd/src/pages/news/second-generation-take-over-asl.md

         \

-        We are delighted to announce that our Founder Graham Balshaw has passed the ownership of Assembly Solutions down to his three children; Gareth, Sophie and Oliver Balshaw.
+        We are delighted to announce that our Founder Graham Balshaw has passed the ownership of Assembly Solutions down to his three children; Gareth, Sophie and Oliver.

         Since creating the cable assembly business 25 years ago, Graham is proud to keep ASL in the family.

         **"When I created the business 25 years ago, Gareth, Sophie and Oliver were only very young so I didn't imagine or expect that they would eventually join me one day.
-It has been a blessing to see all my children join Assembly Solutions and watch them grown into knowledgeable and respectful professionals.
-It comes with great pride to pass down what I have built to the children, and I look forward to watching their journey ahead".**
+It has been a blessing to see all my children join Assembly Solutions and watch them grow into knowledgeable and respectful professionals.
+It comes with great pride to pass down what I have built and I look forward to watching their journey ahead".**

         Gareth, Managing Director, reflects on great memories;